 We strive to understand the mechanisms of AMD by examining its progression from multiple angles.
 We are particularly interested in the changes in the end-of-life processing of proteins in the retinal pigment epithelium (RPE) via proteasomes and autophagy, as well as protein aggregation.
 We have multiple types of cell lines available to us, including iPSCs (induced pluripotent stem cells) created from cells originating from AMD patients, which enables us to repeatedly and reliably study changes in cellular protein expression and homeostasis.
 We also have plenty of experience in working with various animal models, including mice and rabbit lines, which lets us study the changes we observe on cellular level in a closer-to-life environment.
 The neighbouring Kuopio University Hospital provides us with clinical data and samples gathered from AMD patients.
 We combine this data with genetic and epigenetic research to pave new paths in the treatment of AMD both in general and personal medicine.

 (External links go to PubMed, ScienceDirect, and scientific journal sites.
-Most Cited list according to Google Scholar with focus on AMD and autophagy.)
+Lists according to Scopus, focused on AMD and autophagy.)

-- Autophagy and heterophagy dysregulation leads to retinal pigment epithelium dysfunction and development of age-related macular degeneration
+- Loss of NRF-2 and PGC-1α genes leads to retinal pigment epithelium damage resembling dry age-related macular degeneration